 They’re designed with quality cowhide leather & Punchtex Palms and offer some of the best overall protection in the Punch Equipment range.

 The best boxing gloves for sparring should provide a great combination of power and protection.

-In the sparring glove range we recommend either buying the Armadillo Safety Gloves we’ll explain why below.
+In the sparring glove range we recommend buying the Armadillo Safety Gloves and we’ll explain why below.

 The Armadillo Boxing Gloves are our safest boxing glove, it’s great for sparring and provides the greatest overall hand protection of Punch gloves.

 If hand protection is your top priority in heavy sparring/competition/training, then choose the Armadillo Boxing Glove.

 Choosing boxing gloves specifically with wrist support in mind will help lower the chances of occurring/re-occurring injuries in the long-term.
 Whether you’re boxing, kickboxing or training, wrist injuries are a common boxer injury from using smaller or cheap gloves with little to no support or padding.

 Performing wrist exercises before and after boxing workouts is a simple and quick way of preventing injury.